ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 ##### Console
 ```
-Can open with tilde as well (but it adds a `)
-Toggle showing history/results on-screen (Menu>Toggle)
+Toggle showing history/results on-screen (Menu>Debug, it's on by default)
+type any name in to see it in the console log (ex: Consts)
+exit (or quit)
-restart
+restart (or reboot)
-dumpl(TdlgConsole) --TupleToLuaCode
-dumpo(SelectedObj) --object
-dumpt(Consts) --table
-dump() --anything
+examine(Consts) (or ex(SelectedObj))
+dump(Consts) (dump puts files in AppData/logs)
+dumplua(dlgConsole) (dumps using TupleToLuaCode())
+dumpobject(SelectedObj) (or dumpo)
+dumptable(Consts) (or dumpt)
+SelectedObj
+SelectionMouseObj
+GetTerrainCursorObjSel (or cur)
+GetTerrainCursor()

-if you want to overwrite instead of append text: DumpObject(TechTree,"w")
+If you want to overwrite instead of append text: dumpobject(TechTree,"w")
-if you want to dump functions as well: DumpTable(TechTree,nil,true)
+If you want to dump functions as well: dumptable(TechTree,nil,true)
+If you want to save the text then Debug>Write Logs

+you can paste chunks of scripts to test out:
+local templates = DataInstances.BuildingTemplate
+for i = 1, #templates do
+  local building = templates[i]
+	print(building.name)
+end

+some functions I added that may be useful to modders:

 ChoGGi.PrintIds(TechTree): Dumps table names+number (access with TechTree[6][46])
 TechTree[6][46] = Breakthroughs>PrefabCompression

-you can paste chunks of scripts to test out:
-local temp
-for _,building in ipairs(DataInstances.BuildingTemplate) do
-	temp = temp .. tostring(building.name) .. tostring(building.wonder)
-end
-dump(temp)

 ChoGGi.ReturnTechAmount(Tech,Prop)
 returns number from TechTree (so you know how much it changes)